snorrena/dropInRegistration/README.md

  maintenance:

     the maintenance buttons opens a page for the administrator to manually adjust the status of all players.
 It also includes functions for adding or deleting a player from the database

    Player functions

    On login, a new player will see a button to join the upcoming game if space is available or an error message if the roster is full.

    If the player is already registered, they will see a button that will allow for cancellation.

-If a registered player cancels, the first persion on the wait list is moved into the roster and notified by email of their status change.
+   If a registered player cancels, the first person on the wait list is moved into the roster and notified by email of their status change.

+   tech stack:

+   dropInRegistration is a java based application that uses java server pages and a sqlite database on the backend.
+The app is designed to be packaged as a war file for execution inside an java application server such as tomcat.

 Other misc. notes: